Motorcycle battery – Different types & tips to extend life

 2. Spill-Proof: The gelified electrolyte prevents leaks and spills, enhancing safety.

-Cons of Gel Batteries
+Cons Of Gel Batteries

-1. More Expensive : Gel batteries are generally more expensive than standard lead-acid batteries.
+1. More Expensive: Gel batteries are generally more expensive than standard lead-acid batteries.

-1.4 Valve Regulated Lead Acid (VRLA) Batteries
+1.4 Valve Regulated Lead Acid (vrla) Batteries

 VRLA motorcycle battery

-Pros of VRLA Batteries
+Pros Of Vrla Batteries

 2. Sealed Design: VRLA batteries are sealed, which means they are less prone to leakage compared to traditional lead-acid batteries.
 This feature is particularly beneficial in the Indian climate, where high temperatures affect battery performance.